buzzaws/Task_1/README.md

 terraform init

-ii ) Check the syntax and validity of your Terraform configuration files
+ii ) Check the syntax and validite of your Terraform configuration files

 terraform validate